 - Migrate the PHP code concerning the interaction with Magento framework, preserving the business logic

-Magento Code Migration Tool significantly reduces the effort of manually customizing your Magento 2 store and it automatically converts the repetitive steps developers have to make in porting multiple modules on Magento 2.
+Magento Code Migration Tool significantly reduces the effort of manually customizing your Magento 2 store.
+It automatically converts the repetitive steps developers have to make in porting multiple modules on Magento 2.
 Although it handles some of the most time-consuming steps, it may require manual editing for some of the generated files.

 Magento 2 Post-Upgrade Checklist

-If you recently performed the Magento 2 upgrade and you want to be sure that everything is in order, so that your SEO performance will not suffer and drastically impact your sales, here are the steps you need to follow after the migration process is completed.
+If you recently performed the Magento 2 upgrade and you want to be sure that everything is in order, here’s our checklist.
+This will ensure that your SEO performance will not suffer and drastically impact your sales.
+Here are the steps you need to follow after the migration process is completed.

-After your migration is finished, make sure that you have customized your cart emails, order confirmations, shipping confirmations, abandoned cart messages, order cancellation and follow-up messages, product review, and newsletter templates.
+After your migration is finished, make sure that you have customized your cart emails, order confirmations, shipping confirmations, abandoned cart messages, order cancellation and follow-up messages, product reviews, and newsletter templates.

 Testing Your New Store